Mission Zéro Carbone Our educational activities Minett Mash-Up: De Podcast Free fruit from Minett's orchards

 AIMS OF THE STUDY

-The assessment of the urban bioclimate will cover a wide range of impacts on the urban areas and municipalities of Southern Luxembourg:
+The assessment of the urban bioclimate covers a wide range of impacts on the urban areas and municipalities of Southern Luxembourg:

 Improvement of urban planning and design :

-The results of the project will be made available to urban planners.
-This will enable them to design more sustainable and resilient future development of urban areas.
-This will include green and blue urban infrastructure zones and the assessment of cold air production zones and cold air corridors for better urban ventilation.
-High minimum temperatures during the summer months are a major health risk and can lead to excess mortality in urban areas during heat waves.
+The results of the project are available to urban planners.
+This will allow them to plan the future development of built-up areas in a more sustainable and resilient way.
+This includes urban green and blue corridors, as well as an assessment of cold air pockets and the corridors through which these air masses flow to better ventilate and cool city centres.
+High minimum temperatures during the summer months pose a major health risk and can even lead to excess mortality in urban areas during heat wave.

 Building resilience to climate change:

-The ClimProSud project will identify the areas of municipalities that are most vulnerable to the effects of climate change.
-These include flooding, extreme heat and air pollution.
-The study will enable the development of strategies to improve resilience and reduce risks.
+This project has identified the places in the municipalities that are most vulnerable to the effects of climate change.
+These impacts can include flooding, extreme heat or air pollution.
+The study will help develop strategies to better protect these areas and minimise risks.

 Health benefits:

-By identifying areas of high heat stress, this urban bioclimate analysis will provide a basis for implementing policies to improve public health.
-The inhabitants of the Minett UNESCO biosphere can be better protected from the negative effects of urban environmental conditions in the future through urban planning measures.
+By identifying places with high thermal stress, the urban bioclimate analysis provides a basis for action to improve public health.
+In the future, the inhabitants of the Minett UNESCO Biosphere will be better protected from the negative effects of urban environmental factors.

 Economic benefits: